MGritsenko/Pacman/README.md

 # Pacman
-To build this project CMake 3.0 minimum required.
+To build this project CMake 3.0 minimum is required.

 Run build.cmd